 Burial is an age-old custom.
 The final journey in life.
 For over 100 years, the Archdiocese of Chicago has buried its faithful in over 40 cemeteries across Lake and Cook counties.
 These picturesque expanses of rolling hills, trees and ponds help the grieving.
 But new alliances between the Archdiocese of Los Angeles, the Diocese of Tucson and two large funeral conglomerates have raised some questions.
 Are these business agreements born out of the desire for large profits, or are they practical?
 Will they still be Catholic?

-The Interview, a regular feature of The New World, is an in-depth conversation with a person whose words, actions or ideas affect today's Catholic.
+The Interview, a regular feature of Chicago Catholic, is an in-depth conversation with a person whose words, actions or ideas affect today's Catholic.
 It may be affirming of faith or confrontational.
 But it will always be stimulating.

-This week, New World staff member Bill Britt talks with Msgr.
+This week, Chicago Catholic staff member Bill Britt talks with Msgr.
 Patrick Pollard, Archdiocesan Director of the Archdiocese of Chicago's Catholic Cemeteries.

 Msgr.
 Pollard: Obviously what the archdiocese of Los Angeles chose to do, as I understand it, is lease land in six of their diocesan cemeteries.
 Stewart Enterprises is going to put up a funeral home on each of those locations.
 That has obviously started a lot of the conversation.
 It's a distinctive situation in Los Angeles.
 That distinctiveness varies across the country.
 In the Los Angeles area, there are funeral homes in non-Catholic cemeteries.
 It's been a practice for many years.